keenbytes/tfsketch/README.md

     Optional flags:

     -d,  --debug                                Enable debug mode
+    -a,  --display-attributes ATTR1,ATTR2,...
+Comma-separated resource attributes; the first found is used as the chart’s display name
     -f,  --include-filenames                    Display source filenames on the diagram -s,  --minify                               Minify element names in the chart to save space -m,  --module                               Treat path as module and draw 'modules' sub-directory -n,  --name-regexp REGEXP                   Regular expression to filter name of the resource -r,  --only-root                            Draw only root directory
     -o,  --overrides FILE                       YAML file mapping external modules to local paths -t,  --type-regexp REGEXP                   Regular expression to filter type of the resource

 The command accepts three arguments: